marohrdanz/zetagraph/README.md

 ## Second Example

-This example actually invokes and LLM to get a response.
+This example actually invokes and LLM to get a response to the question "Where can I find buried treasure?"

 ```bash
 python second_graph.py